-The term “Spending Account” refers to the demand deposit account available from Coastal Bank, accessible through Fair.
+The term “Spending Account” refers to the demand deposit account available through Fair.

 The term “Fair Wealth Building Account” is an optional account only available to holders of Spending Accounts held with Fair and those who meet the Eligible Member criteria, as defined below.
 Fair Wealth Building Accounts are a form of savings accounts managed by Fair Invest, a registered investment advisor, who invests your funds in various assets with inherent risk with the goal to obtain return from long-term investing for the owner of the Fair Wealth Building Account.
 By opening a Fair Wealth Building Account, you grant Fair Invest the discretionary authority to use the funds to invest in accordance with Fair Invest’s investment strategy.
 As a result, Fair Invest possesses the authority and discretion to use other investments to manage the investment portfolio on behalf of the fund in the Fair Wealth Building Account.
 Each “Statement Cycle” is defined as one calendar month.

 2. Creation of a Fair Wealth Building Account.

 The holder of a Fair Account may submit a request to open a Fair Wealth Building Account at the Fair Account website (the “Website”) at www.bankwithfair.com or by using the Fair mobile banking application (the “Mobile App”).
 The Consumer Fair Wealth Building Account is not designed for business use, and we may close the account if we determine it is being used for business purposes, unless specified by the terms of this Agreement.
 Fair will allow for the opening of a Fair Business Wealth Building Account based on good standing of a consumer Spending and Fair Wealth Building Account.
 We may refuse to process any transaction(s) we believe may violate the terms of this Agreement.

 3. Eligible Members.